Can Rabbits Eat Garlic?

 • Pale gums

-If you notice any of these symptoms in your rabbit, it’s important to seek veterinary care immediately.
+If you notice any of these symptoms in your rabbit, you should seek veterinary care immediately.

 Your vet may recommend treatment such as medication to relieve symptoms, fluid therapy to prevent dehydration, and in severe cases, hospitalization.